terminalpilot/terminalpilot.github.io/_posts/2021-01-20-PickleRick.md

 The best lesson I learned is when you get stuck, it\'s ok to step back, start over, and recon recon recon.\
 \
-Also there were times that I was asking myself a question, that I could just as easily google.
+Also, there were times that I was asking myself a question, that I could just as easily google.
 As you saw with 'Less', a simple google search pointed me directly to the main solution.\
 \